 Type.
 The typography in the optical filter.

 What is distortion if not the infiltration of an ‘experimental’ spirit towards the search for altered, decomposed, abstract, and logically autonomous elements?
-What is tension, if not reading on the physical arc of the sign of the elements of the fourth psychophysical dimension, an alkaloid for the reading of virtual movements that increase the intensity of meaning? …
+What is tension, if not reading on the physical arc of the sign of the elements of the fourth psychophysical dimension, an alkaloid for reading virtual movements that increase the intensity of meaning? …

 These experiments, published in all the graphic magazines, have, in the end, influenced other graphics in other countries as well.